ysendra/Microsoft-Azure-Log-Analytics/README.md

  - Environement Credentials (Based on Service Principal login)
  - Default Credentials Based on CLI lgin)

+#Prerequisites for Azure Bastion Service:
+Enable Log on Azure Bastion Service (Through "Diagnostic Settings" in the Azure Bastion menu)

 #Prerequisites for Environement Credentials
 #Pre-requisites to create the environement variables env.text in the same folder as the notebook
 #Example of content in env.txt